The Pen of Thomson

 Page 1 of 3

 after a drawing

 by T. Unwins,

 an original miniature

-inserted in the lid of the poet's
+inserted in the lid of

 "The Romantic Water-Fall"

 ames Thomson's most ambitious, popular and durable work was the epic blank-verse poem, The Seasons, published in four episodes between 1726 and 1730, and frequently revised by the poet until 1741.1 Unlike his urbane and witty British contemporary, Alexander Pope (1688-1744), Thomson focused his poetic vision on rural scenes, from mountains to plains, from the Arctic to the Tropics, as the seasons reflect the pulse of Nature, of which humans are portrayed as patient and dutifully worshipful observers.
 Dispensing with the Aristotelian principle of beginning-middle-end, he allowed his subject to dictate a linear, sequential form, and in that regard The Seasons was a triumph of sustained style, the four sections extending to a total of 5,541 lines.